vmware/vmware-aria-operations-integration-sdk/README.md

     # This Adapter has no object types directly, rather it co-opts object types that
     # are part of the MySQL MP to add additional metrics.
 As such, we can't define
-    # any object types here, because they're already defined in the MySQL MP with a
+    # those object types here, because they're already defined in the MySQL MP with a
     # different adapter type.

+    # If we decide to also create new objects (that are not part of an existing MP),
+    # those can be added here.

     logger.info("Finished 'Get Adapter Definition'")
     logger.debug(f"Returning adapter definition: {definition.to_json()}")